Transmit an automated test case to a source code management server

 - from the Test Cases workspace, via the button and then the Transmit for automation option once you have selected several test cases in the tree view.
 Please note that for mass transmission to work, the automation workflow must be activated on all projects containing selected items.
 Otherwise, the option is disabled.

-- from the Ready for transmission anchor icon in the Automation workspace via the button once you have selected the test cases in the table.
+- from the Ready for transmission anchor icon in the Automation workspace via the button once you have selected the test cases in the table (only for advanced Squash workflow).

 When a user transmits Gherkin or BDD test cases as part of the native or remote automation workflow, the following actions are performed: